ericayhayes/georeferencingtutorial/georeferenceMaps.md

 {% include figure.html filename="images/arcgis_urltitlecredits.png" caption="ArcGIS Online Tile Layer URL, Title, Credits" %}

+## Step 3: Save your map

 7. Save your map.
 Add your title and at least one tag (example: ‘North Carolina’, 'South Carolina').
 Save.

 {% include figure.html filename="images/arcgis_savemap.png" caption="ArcGIS Online Save Map" %}

+## Step 4: View your georeference map in ArcGIS Online and adjust its transparency

 8. You can now zoom to the North Carolina and South Carolina region and see your Georeferenced Map layered on top of a basemap in ArcGIS Online.